-Michael Mendelsohn returns during the 2012 – 2013 season in the role of Dr. Blind in Die Fledermaus.
-Mr. Mendelsohn has performed several roles with the company, including Stiva Oblonsky (Anna Karenina), Spoletta (Tosca), Guillot (Manon), Don Curzio (The Marriage of Figaro), Triquet (Eugene Onegin), Arturo (Lucia di Lammermoor), Benvolio (Romèo et Juliette) and Goro (Madama Butterfly).
+Michael Mendelsohn returns during the 2013-14 season as Goro in Madama Butterfly.
+Mr. Mendelsohn has performed several roles with the company, including Dr. Blind (Die Fledermaus), Spinelloccio and Amantio di Nicolao (Gianni Schicchi), Stiva Oblonsky (Anna Karenina), Spoletta (Tosca), Guillot (Manon), Don Curzio (The Marriage of Figaro), Triquet (Eugene Onegin), Arturo (Lucia di Lammermoor), Benvolio (Romèo et Juliette) and Goro (Madama Butterfly).

-On the concert stage, Mr. Mendelsohn’s repertoire includes performances of Monteverdi’s Vespers, Mozart’s Requiem, Mendelssohn’s Elijah, Rossini’s Petite Messe Solonelle, Beethoven’s Mass in C Major, Bach’s Magnificat, to name just a few.
-For the San Francisco Symphony and Chorus, he appeared as soloist in Orff’s Carmina Burana and Respighi’s Laud to the Nativity.
+Mr. Mendelsohn’s solo oratorio repertoire include performances of Monteverdi’s Vespers, Mozart’s Requiem, Mendelssohn’s Elijah, Rossini’s Petite Messe Solonelle, Beethoven’s Mass in C Major, Bach’s Magnificat, Haydn’s Creation, Nelson-Messe and Missa Solemnis in B Flat (“Harmoniemesse”) and, with the San Francisco Symphony & Chorus, Carl Orff’s Carmina Burana, and Respighi’s Laud to the Nativity.

 In addition to his singing career, Mr. Mendelsohn is a voice-over artist, working mainly for the educational toy company Leapfrog Enterprises.

 Included proudly among his awards and distinctions, Mr. Mendelsohn is also a Gong Show Winner.

 For additional information, please visit Mr. Mendelsohn’s website.